 Some mild discomfort or irritation is normal and usually subsides within a week.

-Avoid heavy lifting and strenuous activities for at least a week.
+Avoid heavy lifting and strenuous activities for 2 to 3 weeks.

 While cataract surgery is generally safe, potential risks include:

 Infection (Endophthalmitis): A serious but rare infection inside the eye.
-The estimated UK rate is 0.02%.
+The estimated UK rate is 1 in 5000.
+Dr Tatham has had one patient with endophthalmitis following cataract surgery in 20 years of performing this procedure.

-Loss of Vision: Severe vision loss is rare, with a risk of approximately 0.48% according to NOD data.
+Loss of Vision: Severe vision loss is rare, with a risk of approximately 0.48% according to national UK data.

-Cystoid macular oedema (CMO): This is a condition where fluid accumulates in the macula (the central part of the retina), causing blurred or distorted vision.
-It is one of the most common complications following cataract surgery, though it is generally treatable.
-According to the UK National Ophthalmology Database (NOD), the rate of clinically significant CMO after uncomplicated cataract surgery is around 1-2%.
+Post-operative macular oedema: This is a condition where fluid accumulates in the macula (the central part of the retina), causing blurred or distorted vision.
+It is one of the most common complications following cataract surgery, though it almost always resolves without long term problems.
+According to the UK National Database, the rate of clinically significant macular oedema after uncomplicated cataract surgery is around 1-2%.
 The risk is higher (3-5%) in patients with predisposing conditions such as diabetes, uveitis, or retinal vein occlusion.
 Most cases resolve with a 6-8 week course of anti-inflammatory drops, but severe cases may require steroid injections or other treatments.

 Posterior capsule opacification (PCO): This is a common condition that can develop after cataract surgery, causing blurred vision similar to a cataract.
 It occurs when residual lens epithelial cells grow on the posterior capsule (the thin membrane that holds the artificial intraocular lens in place), leading to cloudiness.
 PCO affects approximately 20-30% of patients within 2-5 years after cataract surgery.
 The risk is higher in younger patients, diabetics, and those with certain types of intraocular lenses (IOLs).
 PCO is not a new cataract but can be easily treated with a quick, painless laser procedure called YAG laser capsulotomy.
 This takes only a few minutes and is performed in an outpatient clinic.
 The laser creates a small opening in the cloudy capsule to restore clear vision.
 Most patients experience immediate improvement in vision.